phac-nml/biohansel/docs/source/index.rst

 Welcome to Biohansel's Read the Docs!
 =====================================

-**Currently changing Subtype to Genotype in all outputs and as such, they are synonymous for biohansel in the current version (2.2.0)**
+**Currently debating on changing Subtype to Genotype in all outputs and as such, they are synonymous for biohansel in the current version (2.2.0) and in this manual**

 Biohansel genotypes clonal microbial whole-genome sequencing (WGS) data using SNV targeting k-mer genotyping schemes.